 An appellate court recently granted the Jefferson County Appraisal District's writ of mandamus, overturning a lower court's ruling authorizing Total Petrochemicals to uncover the identity of a JCAD jury consultant.
-With regard to any consulting expert whose mental impressions or opinions have been reviewed by a testifying expert, please provide the expert's name, address, and telephone number.

 In September 2006, Total filed a suit challenging JCAD's tax appraisal of its Port Arthur refinery.
 While deposing Mark Brumbaugh, one of the district's testifying experts, Total learned that opposing counsel had conducted a mock trial utilizing the services of a jury consultant.